fluxusfrequency/blog/integrating-react-with-backbone.md

 ### Router

 Once the application has been booted up, we'll want to be able to accept requests.
 When one comes in, our app will need to be able to take a look at the URL path in the navigation bar and decide what to do.
 This is where the router comes in.
-It's a pretty standard part of any Backbone project, so it probably won't look too out of the ordinary.
+It's a pretty standard part of any Backbone project, so it probably won't look too out of the ordinary, especially if you've used `backbone-route-control` before.

 ```javascript
 var Backbone = require('backbone');